Fellatio

-Fellatio (also known as fellation, and in slang as blowjob, BJ, giving head, or sucking off) is an oral sex act consisting of the stimulation of a penis by using the mouth.
+Fellatio (/fəˈleɪ.ʃi.oʊ/) (also known as fellation, and in slang as blowjob, BJ, giving head, or sucking off) is an oral sex act consisting of the stimulation of a penis by using the mouth.
 Oral stimulation of the scrotum may also be termed fellatio, or colloquially as teabagging.

 It may be performed by a sexual partner as foreplay before other sexual activities, such as vaginal or anal intercourse, or as an erotic and physically intimate act of its own.
 Fellatio creates a risk of contracting sexually transmitted infections (STIs), but the risk is significantly lower than that of vaginal or anal sex, especially for HIV transmission.

 Most countries do not have laws banning the practice of fellatio, though some cultures may consider it taboo.
 People may also refrain from engaging in fellatio due to personal preference, negative feelings, or sexual inhibitions.
 Commonly, people do not view oral sex as affecting the virginity of either partner, though opinions on the matter vary.

 Etymology

 The English noun fellatio comes from the Latin fellātus, the past participle of the verb fellāre, meaning "to suck".
-In fellatio, the -us is replaced by the -io while the declension stem ends in -ion-, which gives the suffix the form -ion (cf. French fellation).
-The -io(n) ending is used in English to create nouns from Latin adjectives and it can indicate a state or action wherein the Latin verb is being, or has been, performed.

-Further English words have been created based on the same Latin root.
-A person who performs fellatio upon another (i.e. who fellates) may be termed a fellator.
-Latin's gender based declension means this word may be restricted to describing a male.
-The equivalent term for a female is fellatrix.